 The first thing you need to do is log in to your account and navigate to your cPanel.
 Once there, access the File Manager, and look for your WordPress directory, which will usually be under a Home’ or ‘public_html’ path.

-Next, you’ll need to download it and to do that, you’ll have to compress it.
-Thankfully, the process is relatively simple as you can just right-click on the directory and choose ‘Compress’.
-If you don’t find that option in the drop-down menu, then you’ll certainly find it in the top bar menu, so look around!
+Next, you’ll need to download it; to do that, you’ll have to compress it.
+Thankfully, the process is relatively simple as you can right-click on the directory and choose ‘Compress’.
+If you don’t find that option in the drop-down menu, you’ll undoubtedly find it in the top bar menu, so look around!

-At this point, you’ll have to choose the compression type, which will depend on what compression software you use, and then click on ‘Compress File(s)’ to put them through the compressor.
+At this point, you’ll have to choose the compression type, which will depend on your compression software, and then click on ‘Compress File(s)’ to put them through the compressor.
 Once it’s done, you’ll have created a new file, known as an archive.
-You just need to download that and you’re done!
+You need to download that, and you’re done!

-This one is a bit more complicated and will require the use of file managing software like FileZilla.
-Once you install them on your computer, you’ll be able to create a secure tunnel between your machine and the server so that you can download the files directly.
+This one is a bit more complicated and will require file-managing software like FileZilla.
+Once you install them on your computer, you can create a secure tunnel to download the files directly between your machine and the server.

 After installing, open up the application and create a new server connection.
-This will include entering your server’s information, such as host name and port number.
-Usually, this information is provided by the server host and you can find that info through the cPanel.
+This will include entering your server’s information, such as the hostname and port number.
+Usually, this information is provided by the server host, and you can find that info through the cPanel.